aaronmsimon/unity-kings-of-the-beach/README.md

 Replay System Notes
 - Can i save every frame since not a long time. frame rate could be as low as physics (60)
+- Automatic replays will happen when good plays happen (ideas below), and can be ran from pause menu
+- Ability to save replays